-BACKGROUND: Respiratory syncytial virus (RSV) infection in older adults is recognized as an important health issue.
+BACKGROUND: Respiratory syncytial virus (RSV) infection in older adults is recognised as an important health issue.
 We aimed to assess the community burden of RSV in Europe in older adults aged ≥60 years.
-METHODS: This international prospective observational cohort study is part of REspiratory Syncytial virus Consortium in EUrope (RESCEU).
-Participants were recruited before two independent RSV-seasons through general practitioner's offices.
-Participants reported weekly about symptoms of acute respiratory tract infection (ARTI) during one RSV-season. .
+METHODS: This international, prospective, observational cohort study is part of work by the REspiratory Syncytial virus Consortium in EUrope (RESCEU).
+Participants were recruited through general practitioners' (GPs) offices before two independent RSV seasons.
+Participants reported weekly about symptoms of acute respiratory tract infection (ARTI) during one RSV season.
 ARTI patients were tested for RSV during home visits and completed a daily symptom diary.
-RSV-illness included PCR-confirmed ARTI and those showing seroconversion over the season.
-RSV-ARTI was based on PCR alone (ClinicalTrials.gov, NCT03621930).
-RESULTS: We recruited 1040 participants (527 in season 2017-2018, 513 in season 2018-2019) with a median age of 75 years (range 60-100).
-1023 (99%) lived independently at home at baseline.
-RSV-illness incidence was 4.2% (22/527) and 7.2% (37/513) in the respective seasons.
-RSV-illness did not affect frailty or cardiopulmonary status during the course of the study.
-No patients were hospitalized or died from RSV-illness.
-In the 36 patients with PCR confirmed RSV-ARTI, symptom duration averaged 19 days, while a doctor's visit took place in 11/36 (31%) of cases.
-RSV-ARTI could not clinically be differentiated from all other ARTI based on symptoms.
+RSV illness included PCR-confirmed ARTI and those showing seroconversion over the season.
+RSV ARTI was based on PCR alone (ClinicalTrials.gov, NCT03621930).
+RESULTS: We recruited 1040 participants (527 in season 2017-2018 and 513 in season 2018-2019) with a median age of 75 years (range 60-100 years).
+Of these, 1023 (99%) lived independently at home at baseline.
+RSV illness incidence was 22 out of 527 (4.2%) and 37 out of 513 (7.2%) in the respective seasons.
+RSV illness did not affect frailty or cardiopulmonary status during the course of the study.
+No patients were hospitalised or died from RSV illness.
+In the 36 patients with PCR confirmed RSV ARTI, symptom duration averaged 19 days, while a doctor's visit took place in 11 out of 36 cases (31%).
+RSV ARTI could not be differentiated clinically from all other ARTIs based on symptoms.
 CONCLUSION: This European study showed that RSV is prevalent in community-dwelling older adults and rarely causes severe disease.
-This suggests that watchful waiting, using a continuity of care approach to identify those who do need more intensive care is often justified when RSV is suspected in family practice.
+This suggests that watchful waiting, using a continuity of care approach to identify those who do need more intensive care, is often justified when RSV is suspected in family practice.